oznur1/GitHub_Profil_card/README.md

 # GitHub_Profil_card

 This project allows you to search for GitHub users and collect users' profile information, top 3 most popular repos, etc. allows you to view.
-It offers a user-friendly experience with Turkish and English language options.

  # Features
 Searching for GitHub users by username.